Faculty Mentors

 McNair faculty mentors are tenure-track faculty who:

-• possess a terminal degree in the appropriate discipline
+• Hold a terminal degree in the appropriate discipline

-• are recommended by the academic department chair or dean
+• Be recommended by their department chair or dean

-• demonstrate interest in working with low-income, first-generation college students, particularly Native American, Hispanic, or African American
+• Show interest in working with low-income, first-generation students—especially those who identify as Native American, Hispanic, or African American

 The Ideal Faculty Mentor: